it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/Data_Confidentiality_Requirements.md

 >Reference: CIS Security Best Practices for Non-Voting Election Technology 4.1.2
 - Follow Secure Configuration Guidance for Cloud Storage - Follow guidance from CIS Foundations Benchmarks or other secure configuration guidance to ensure all cloud storage containers with sensitive election data are properly secured.
->CIS Foundations Benchmarks are available for Amazon Web Services�, Microsof�t Azure, Google Cloud�, and Microsoft� Office 365.
+>CIS Foundations Benchmarks are available for Amazon Web Services, Microsoft Azure, Google Cloud, and Microsoft Office 365.

 Applies to: Hosted component